inBeat/inbeat-website/content/top-influencers/tiktok/yoga/italy/_index.md

 ---
-title: Top 10 Yoga TikTok Influencers In Italy In 2023
+title: Top 10 Yoga TikTok Influencers In Italy In 2024
 description: >-
-  Find top yoga TikTok influencers in Italy in 2023.
-Most popular hashtags: #yoga #perte #fitness #sport.
+  Find top yoga TikTok influencers in Italy in 2024.
+Most popular hashtags: #yoga #fitness #sport #calisthenics.
 platform: TikTok
-hits: 12
+hits: 14
-text_top: Identify the best TikTok profiles on inBeat.
+text_top: Discover the best TikTok influencers on inBeat.
-text_bottom: Our search engine holds 12 TikTok influencers like this in Italy for you to work with.
+text_bottom: Our platform aggregates 14 TikTok influencers like this in Italy for you to connect with.
 profiles:
   - username: "desire.furnari"
     fullname: >-